17 March 2012

-I think that the salient point in all this, the technical details of percent and depth of psychopathy in the US financial industry aside, is that self-regulation is at best a vulnerable strategy in any human concern involving trust, but is absolute folly in an industry where the emphasis and incentives are based on the ruthless pursuit of performance at any cost, and where such behaviour is lauded.
+Self-regulation is at best a vulnerable strategy in any human concern involving trust, but is absolute folly in an industry where the emphasis and incentives are based on the ruthless pursuit of performance at any cost, and where such behaviour is rewarded.

-There is little doubt that strong personality types such as even marginal psychopaths can hijack an organization, a party, or even a sub-culture given the right environment of moral relativism and complacency.
-And if successful, they bring more of the morally ambivalent and weak-willed along with them.
+There is little doubt that strong personality types can hijack an organization, a political party, a sub-culture, or even for a time a nation, given the right environment of moral exceptionalism driven by fear and greed, and indoctrination.
+They bring the ambivalent and the weak-willed along with them.

 Harvard Business Review